 - Any time in repayment prior to consolidation on consolidated loans.

 What loans qualify for the IDR one-time adjustment?

 Only federal student loans managed by Department of Education (ED) qualify for the one-time IDR adjustment.
 Borrowers with Direct Loans or federally-managed FFELP loans will not have to take any action in order to benefit under the one-time account adjustment.
 Any borrower with ED-held loans that have accumulated time in repayment of at least 20 or 25 years will see automatic forgiveness, even if the loans are not currently on an IDR plan.

 Borrowers with FFELP loans held by commercial lenders or Perkins loans not held by ED can benefit if they consolidate into Direct Loans.
 Borrowers must consolidate by the end of 2023, in order to benefit from the one-time IDR account adjustment.
-Borrowers can apply for a Direct Consolidation Loan online or with a paper form .
+Borrowers can apply for a .

 How to enroll in an income-driven repayment plan